Project Information

 Co-funding Essential

-There was strong support for co-funding of community sports buildings, with multiple references to quality design buildings being beyond the financial capacity of community organisations.
+Strong support was given to co-funding community sports buildings, with multiple references to quality design buildings being beyond the financial capacity of community organisations.

 Greater Flexibility